 No one likes to be compared and probably will not be making it easy for you to do so.
 FindTheLoan.com is here to change that.
-When using it, you will notice on your dashboard all their offers are in the same terms/names so that it is easy for you to compare apple to apple.
-Also, when it comes to comparing loans, there is more than just going for the cheapest interest rate you see.
-Here are a few other factors that you may want to take into consideration, which will be clearly indicated on your dashboard
+When using us, you will notice on your dashboard all their offers are in the same terms or jargon so that it is easy for you to compare apple to apple.

+And when it comes to comparing loans, there is more than just going for the cheapest interest rate you see.
+Here are a few other factors that you may want to take into consideration, which will be clearly indicated on your dashboard.

 Fees